 Video Conference Platform

-Wharton Faculty have access to both Zoom and BlueJeans for hosting online classes and meetings.
-However, Zoom is our recommended platform for meetings to be scheduled through Canvas, with recordings going to Class Recordings.
+Wharton Faculty have access to Zoom for hosting online classes and meetings.
+These meetings can be scheduled through Canvas, and the recordings of these meetings will automatically transfer to the Class Recordings tab of your Canvas course site.

-These resources will help you pick which platform to use for specific teaching purposes , as well as information on key features of each platform.
+These resources will help you pick which platform to use for specific teaching purposes.
+There is also information on key features of each platform:

 - Video Conference Features